tmasch/bpf_be/documentation/Iconobase - Classes.md

 **Edge between Person and Cycle (EdgePersonCycle)**

 This Edge works similar to the Edge between Person and Iconography, but in this case the Person would be the common 'Theme' of a cycle (e.g., "Labours of Hercules").
 I have to think more about how to do that (especially, if there should be a node between the Cycle and the Organisation)

+**Additional criteria for creating links:**

+- Only Persons with the type "Author" or "Literary Figure" can be linked to Texts.
+- Only Persons with the type "Author" or "Printer" can be linked to Books
+- Only Persons with the type "Artist" or "Printer" can be linked to Making Processes ("Printer" only to specific Making Processes).
+- Only Persons with the type "Depicted Person" can be linked to Iconography, Option, Criterion, and Cycle

+**Additional criteria for validation for saving record:**

+- none

+**Additional criteria for validation for publishing record:**

+- A Person with the type "Historical Person" needs a Date and furthermore must be linked to either an Office or a Profession (Heading) plus a Place.
+- A Person with the type "Depicted Person" needs a sex (can also be unknown)
+- A Person with the type "Literary Person" needs a Text.
+- A Person needs to be linked to a Book, a Text (as author etc.), a Making Process, or an Iconography (or Option or Cycle).